School Charter & Policies

 An important part of the Board’s governance responsibilities involves setting policies that describe how we expect the school to be run, in order to produce the best outcomes for our students and to fulfil our legal requirements.
 The application of these policies in the day-to-day running of the school is the responsibility of the principal, in accordance with the procedures and handbooks specified in each policy.

-Our timetable for the regular review of our policies can be found here.
+- Our policy review timetable can be found here.